 Also don't forget about that.
 Torx bolt and that's all there is to removing a steering wheel.
 That's press fit on okay, so with the steering wheel removed, we are almost done.
 All that's left is getting our new steering wheel on and that will start with our hub right here, which slides right over the splines on our steering shaft.

 Just like that and we'll bolt it down, but first you can see it's hard to get access to our clock spring in here.
 So what we're going to do is put our wires on these pins, so we can wire up our horn.
 So let's get the breadboard connector on the last pin on the right and make sure it clicks in good and then let's get the other breadboard connector on the pin right next to that and again make sure it clicks in and while this isn't completely necessary, i, Like to make sure these connectors don't come out, so i'm using a little bit of liquid electrical tape, which you could just drip onto the connector like that and that'll wick into the surrounding area and it'll hold these connectors in so for sure they won't pop out Good and with both of those wires connected now, we could get our adapter on here and fish those wires through.
 Just like that and real quick.
+I wanted to show you that the steering shaft has splines and so does our hub adapter.
+So, as we put the hub on it's very important, you can see it says top right there.
+We want this hole to be facing straight up, so adjust the splines so that this is straight up that way our steering wheel will be straight up and then once it's aligned push it onto the splines good.
+So with our hub completely seated, and it's straight now.

 What we could do is grab our bolt and get some medium strength thread locker on the threads, and this is going to prevent the bolt from backing out due to vibrations, which would definitely not be good, so hand, tighten the bolt all the way down and torque.
 It to your car's spec, which in this case is 46 foot-pounds for this bmw good.
 So with that torqued down now we need to connect our quick release hub, but first on the back here we have two wires for our horn, which we need to connect to these two wires.
 So, on the back of our quick release hub, we have a male and female blade connector, so i got a male and female blade connector so that we could connect it to our wires here.